Aluminum in Water

-Why a Concern in Drinking Water?
+Why it's a Concern in Drinking Water?

+Drinking clean, healthy water and water free of contanimants is super important for you overall health.
 For years, researchers have puzzled over the surprisingly high levels of aluminum that turn up in the shriveled brains of Alzheimer's disease victims.
 While some scientists believe that the aluminum deposits are only a side effect of Alzheimer's, a growing number of investigators say that aluminum may play a central role in causing the disease that afflicts mostly elderly people.
 Aluminum occurs naturally in some waters but is also introduced as aluminum sulphate by some municipal water departments to remove fine particles, color and bacteria.
 Municipal water departments usually control the water to a slightly alkaline condition, i.e., pH between 7 and 8.
 In alkaline conditions aluminum precipitates as fine solid particles, which are then filtered out by means of sand filters.
 However, sand filters become less efficient for particles as small as 4 to 5 microns and therefore fine particles slip through.

 The latest evidence of a link emerged when Australian scientists reported that aluminum used to purify water accumulated in the brains of laboratory rats.
 The Australian study focused new interest on the issue at a time when Ottawa's environmental health directorate is preparing to propose Canada's first national guidelines for aluminum levels in drinking water.
 The Australian study was important, said the directorate's chief, Dr. Barry Thomas, because it showed that aluminum in drinking water can be absorbed by the body.
 "As to whether it actually causes memory loss and brain damage," added Thomas, "there is not conclusive evidence.
 But we fear that it may."
 Although tiny amounts of aluminum are used in a variety of products, including antacids, antiperspirants, and some processed foods, the metal is pervasively present in drinking water.
 The reason: municipalities in Canada and other countries often use aluminum sulphate, or alum, to remove mineral particles from water in filtration plants, a process that leaves an aluminum residue in the water.